 Her 64 participants included many older people – 60 plus – recruited for the knowledge they acquired in long-term relationships, as well as gay and bisexual volunteers and a group of sex therapists.
 The result was that eight components were identified as contributing to optimum sexual experiences:

-■ Being present, focused, and embodied – staying totally absorbed in the moment.
+* Being present, focused, and embodied – staying totally absorbed at the moment.

 What surprised the researchers was the uniformity of responses. ”The participants differed enormously from each other in terms of sexual orientation, age, relationship status, level of physical ability and sexual functioning but their conceptualizations of great sex were far more similar than they were different,” say the authors.